namitabhargava/VoiceTherapyCompanion/replit.md

 User-friendly analysis: User requested analysis results in more user-friendly terms instead of technical jargon.
 PDF upload support: User requested ability to upload PDF files for transcript analysis.
 Enhanced negative detection: User requested better detection of when therapy is not working well, especially negative outcomes.
+Privacy-focused: User requested uploaded files be deleted after analysis to ensure no sensitive data is permanently stored.

 ## System Architecture